cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * When the number of components would be better featured in multiples of 2, use the 50/50 text component instead

-          * When headings are too long for the narrower width, for example, when they break to 3 lines or more.
+          * When headings are too long for the narrower width, for example, when they break to 3 lines or more

           * When content doesn't require imagery

           * When there are multiple paragraphs of copy
         variation_specs: >-
-          * Imagery: 1:1 ratio, may be illustration, isocon, or photography.
+          * Imagery: 1:1 ratio, may be illustration or photography

           * 150px wide for 901+ px breakpoint and 130 px wide for 900 px breakpoint and below

           * Headings: H2-4 can be used
     variation_group_description: "Image and text components consist of an image, plus a heading, short descriptive text, and call to action.
-There are two types of image and text component: 25/75 and 50/50."
+There are three layouts that allow you to pair text with images: 25/75, 50/50, and 33/33/33 components."
   - variations:
       - variation_code_snippet: ""
         variation_description: >-